mbarzegary/MyCV/README.md

 [![Build Status](https://travis-ci.org/mbarzegary/MyCV.svg?branch=master)](https://travis-ci.org/mbarzegary/MyCV)

+(*DISCLAIMER: The CV is quite outdated and no longer maintained here.
+An updated version of my CV can be found [in this repository](https://github.com/mbarzegary/MyCV-shortened).
+The CI pipeline is based on Travis, which no longer provides free services.*)

 # My CV
 This repository mainly contains my CV, but in general, it could be treated as a Latex Template for an Academic Curriculum Vitae with a support of being automatically generated using Travis CI.